ClickHouse/ClickHouse/docs/en/query_language/table_functions/odbc.md

 1 row in set (0,00 sec)
 ```

-Getting data from the MySQL table:
+Retrieving data from the MySQL table in ClickHouse:

 ```sql
 SELECT * FROM odbc('DSN=mysqlconn', 'test', 'test')